 This proposal aims to ensure the relay discovery between the source and the target UE shall not be dependent on how the relay forward traffic between the source and the target UE, e.g. L2 or L3 relaying.
 This solution relies on the concept that the UE-to-UE discovery and selection can be integrated into the unicast link establishment procedure as described in clause 6.3.3 of TS 23.287 [5].

 A new field is proposed to be added in the direct communication request to indicate whether relays can be used in the communication.
-The field can be called relay_indication.
+The field can be called relay enabled indication.
 When a UE wants to broadcast a direct communication request, it indicates in the message whether a UE-to-UE relay could be used.
 For Release 17, it is assumed that the value of the indication is restricted to single hop.

-When a UE-to-UE relay receives a direct communication request with the relay_indication set, then it shall decide whether to forward the request (i.e. broadcast this request in its proximity), according to e.g. the QoS requirements in the request, the current traffic load of the relay, the radio conditions between the source UE and the relay UE , or some other policies (e.g. it only serves some specific UEs or services).
+When a UE-to-UE relay receives a direct communication request with the relay enabled indication, then it shall decide whether to forward the request (i.e. broadcast this request in its proximity), according to e.g. the QoS requirements in the request, the current traffic load of the relay, the radio conditions between the source UE and the relay UE , or some other policies (e.g. it only serves some specific UEs or services).

 It may be the situation where multiple UE-to-UE relays can be used to reach the target UE or the target UE may also directly receive the direct communication request from the source UE.
 The target UE may choose which one to reply according to e.g. signal strength, local policy (e.g. traffic load of the UE-to-UE relays) or operator policies (e.g. always prefer direct communication or only use some specific UE-to-UE relays).